fernanda-di-queiroz-f/my-leet-code-solutions/README.md

 - `settings.gradle.kts`: Configures the root project name.
 - `.gitignore`: Specifies files and directories to be ignored by Git.
 - `build.gradle.kts`: Configures the Gradle build, including plugins, dependencies, and tasks.
-- `src/main/java/org/example/Main.java`: Contains the main class of the application.

 ## Prerequisites